 Operational Policies & Procedures – The Context

-Small Charity Support (the Charity) is a small charity holding just a small amount of non-sensitive data on a small number of people.
+(The Charity) is a small charity holding just a small amount of non-sensitive data on a small number of people.

 The Trustees understand and accept their responsibility under the UK General Data Protection Regulation (UK-GDPR) to hold all personal data securely and use it only for legitimate purposes with the knowledge and approval of the data subjects.